If you're living in constant pain, you're probably willing to try just about anything to get rid of it.

 They don't come cheap, but cherries may make for a valuable addition to your diet if you suffer from chronic pain.
 According to nutritionist Salma Khan, the ruby-red fruit are packed with anthocyanin antioxidants, which studies indicate have anti-inflammatory properties and can switch off pain enzymes as effectively as some NSAIDs.
 Research also suggests regular consumption of cherries can relieve post-exercise muscle aches and lower the risk of gout attacks.

 Next time you're shopping for food, you may want to stock up on herbs.
-A study published earlier this year in the British Journal of Pharmacology found that a diet rich in thyme can ease pain, especially the pain associated with cancer.
+A study published in the British Journal of Pharmacology found that a diet rich in thyme can ease pain, especially the pain associated with cancer.
 The fragrant herb contains compounds known as diterpenoids that block pain enzymes.
 And if that isn't enough to get you to reach for the thyme, a 2014 study reported that the herb's essential oil is a better treatment for certain types of pain than ibuprofen.

 Your regular espresso or cappuccino may be doing more than just keeping you awake.
 Coffee contains morphine-like peptides and study after study has shown that the caffeine in coffee has potent painkilling abilities.
 Research indicates that caffeine can be used to treat everything from migraines and lower back pain to post-exercise muscle aches.
 Caffeine is also routinely added to painkilling medication because it speeds up delivery of the drug and enhances its effectiveness.

 The health benefits of tea and coffee